-Calculating your revenue is one part of earning maximum points in the "Financial Sustainability" line of the judging rubric.
+Calculating your revenue is one part of earning maximum points in the "Financial Stability" line of the judging rubric.
 It can also help with "Future Goals".

 In this lesson, you will…